“I paint a moment with light and shadow, and a calmness begins.”

 Says Saternow, “These old buildings speak to me about the longevity and power of families.
 And nothing is more personalized than having a painting of the houses we love.
 These houses has stories to tell.”

-Saternow, trained as a set designer in theater and film, has always used his design sensibilities to make environments to tell stories of the characters.
+Saternow, trained as a set designer in theater and art director in film, has always used his design sensibilities to make environments that tell stories of the characters.
 Not only is it important to ‘set the scene,’ but his designs also help to tell about the emotional lives of the individuals themselves.

 Saternow paints large architectural landscape watercolors with a thick use of watercolor paint, playing with the tension between the illusions of depth, carefully drawn linear perspective, and an obvious play on the surface of the paper through watermarks, paint runs, blooms and spatters.